MicrosoftDocs/azure-docs/articles/sql-database/sql-database-security-best-practice.md

 - Refrain from assigning permissions to individual users.
 Use roles (database or server roles) consistently instead.
 Roles helps greatly with reporting and troubleshooting permissions.
 (Azure RBAC only supports permission assignment via roles.)

-- Use built-in roles when the permissions match exactly the needed permissions – if the union of all permissions from multiple built-in roles leads to a 100% match, you can assign multiple roles concurrently as well.
+- Use built-in roles when the permissions of the roles match exactly the needed permissions for the user.
+You can assign users to multiple roles.

-- Create and use custom roles when built-in roles grant too many permissions or insufficient permissions.
-Typical Roles that are used in practice:
+- Create and use custom roles when built-in roles grant too many or insufficient permissions.
+Typical roles that are used in practice:
   - Security deployment
   - Administrator
   - Developer